A photo essay featuring twenty-five of the most impressive communist monuments and memorials in Bulgaria

 Monument to the Shepherd

 The village of Zimnitsa was on our radar for one reason only!
 For some inexplicable reason, all three of us on the road trip thought this monument was wonderful and we couldn’t stop taking photos of it!
 It ended up being one of our favourite Communist monuments in Bulgaria.

 Monument to the 1876 Uprising

 Yet another monument to the April Uprising of 1876, this time in Lovech, a city in the north-central part of the country that is probably better known for its covered bridge spanning the Osam River than for this fine-looking sculpture.
-I can’t provide any additional information about the monument but I can tell you that the bridge is one of a few of its kind remaining in Europe that still has shops on it.
+The artist was Georgi Gergov.
+As for the bridge, it is one of a few of its kind remaining in Europe that still has shops on it.
 Don’t let anyone say this blog isn’t helpful and informative!

 We came across this one in a field on the outskirts of Veselinovo.
 The only question we asked ourselves was “Why?”

 Ram Monument, Veselinovo

 Monument ‘The Defence of Kavarna’